unconst/ImageSubnet/README.md

 ## Getting Started

-**As of writting this (aug 10th), defaults still point to testnet, not mainnet**

-Both Validators and Miners will need to register to subnet **41** in order to participate in the ImageSubnet.
-You can do so by recycle registering like so `btcli recycle_register --netuid 41`
+Both Validators and Miners will need to register to subnet **5** in order to participate in the ImageSubnet.
+You can do so by recycle registering like so `btcli recycle_register --netuid 5`

 ### For **miners** the command you will run is `py miner.py --miner.model [huggingface/repo OR path_to/model.safetensors]`